-So please make sure you include (list).
+So please make sure you include the following: (read the list)

 Proof of nonprofit status and your federally negotiated indirect cost rate agreement - if you plan to use one - are conditionally required.
 And, if you are creating any kind of digital product, which we will talk more about, you must submit the Digital Product Form, which is also considered a conditionally required form.
 (That means it is required if any funds are being used to create any kind of digital product like a web site or digital histories).